snok/drf-openapi-tester/README.rst

 To make sure your request body documentation is accurate, and will stay accurate, you can use endpoint serializers to validate your schema directly.

-``validate_input_serializer`` constructs an example representation of the documented request body, and passes it to the serializer given.
+``validate_input_serializer`` constructs an example representation of the documented request body, and passes it to the serializer it is given.
+This means it's only useful if you use serializers for validating your incoming request data.

-A pytest implementation of input validation might look like this:
+A Django test implementation of input validation for a whole project could be structured like this:

 .. code:: python